 Hello and thanks for stopping by.

-Note: For those who see me in Dayton each year, no I am not affiliated with the famous AM radio station KRLA (then) 1110 (now) 870 in the Los Angeles area.
-(Read an interesting history of KRLA here, http://www.socalradiohistory.com/krla.html)
+Note: For those who see me in Dayton each year, I am not affiliated with the famous AM radio station KRLA (then) 1110 (now) 870 in Glendale, CA. (Read an interesting history of KRLA here, http://www.socalradiohistory.com/krla.html)

-Then, with my business partner and mega yacht captain Gordon "Doug" Ewen (N6GEH) we established Maritime Software International which developed an on-board, PC based Mega Yacht ship's management software tool called Boatswain.
-In 1991 when the luxury tax on large boats put the boat business in the tank, so to speak, I joined San Diego State University and was the Information Technology Manager for one of the largest SDSU Research Foundation Projects.
-On December 31, 2010, after another twenty years, I officially retired, again.
+Then, with my business partner and mega yacht captain Gordon "Doug" Ewen (N6GEH), we established Maritime Software International which developed an on-board, PC based Mega Yacht ship's management software tool called Boatswain.
+In 1991 when the U.S. luxury tax on large boats put the boating industry and builders in the tank, so to speak, I joined San Diego State University and was the Information Technology Manager for one of the largest SDSU Research Foundation Projects.
+On December 31, 2010, after another twenty years or so, I officially retired, again.

 Best of 73s to all,

 You must be logged in to file a report on this page

 Book Totals: 40 qso's 31 confirmed Get a free logbook at QRZ.COM